sethrhod/portfolio-project/posts/LanguageDecks.md

 #### The Backend (.NET 9 API)

 - **Repository/Service Architecture**: Repositories work as the Data Access Layer, handling all Entity Framework interactions with PostgreSQL.
-Services work as the Data Manipulation Layer or logic layer—they handle any necessary changes to the data.
+Services work as the Data Manipulation Layer or logic layer,they handle any necessary changes to the data.
 - **SignalR for Real-time Updates**: Used for streaming live generation updates to the frontend, which was necessary for a good user experience when viewing generation progress.
 - **Why .NET vs. Node Backend**: There are arguments for both.
 The main reason I used a .NET backend was because I'm comfortable with it.
 There are some benefits like avoiding potential degrading rendering performance from too much computation in Next.js.